YashNair88/legal-contract-extractor/README.md

 ## Features
 - Classifies PDFs into corporate and personal
 - Extracts loan terms, parties, and monetary values
-- Translates loan purpose to English
+- Translates the loan purpose to English
 - Outputs to clean Excel files

 ## Output